top of page

 Solution

-For example, the cost of an automobile has risen dramatically over the years due to higher wages and other benefits imposed by unions.
-The U.S. auto industry had to consider alternatives such as moving jobs overseas or fully automating plants in order to lower costs to stay competitive.
+Union negotiations have contributed to the rising cost of products to the point that some goods have become unattainable and are no longer affordable for the average consumer.
+For example, the cost of an automobile has risen over the years due to higher wages and other benefits imposed by unions.
+The U.S. auto industry had to consider alternatives such as moving jobs overseas, or fully automating plants, to lower costs in order to stay competitive.

 bottom of page